 - Gutters: Clogged gutters, and subsequent water issues, can cause a lot of problems, like foundation problems, wall and ceiling damage, or even insect infestations.
 (Read more in our related post about what can happen if you don't clean your gutters.)
 Start by clearing debris from gutters and downspouts to prevent them from leaking or sagging.
 Just make sure you do it safely – use a tall, sturdy ladder (check out our guide to picking the best ladder for your DIY job), and don’t forget protective eyewear, gloves and long sleeves to protect yourself against debris, bacteria and pests.

 - Roof: Snow can be a heavy burden for an old or damaged roof to handle.
 Before winter hits, inspect your roof for signs of potential problems, like missing, broken, blistered or curling shingles; cracked caulk or rust spots; or large patches of moss and lichen.
 Any damaged, loose or missing shingles should be repaired right away.

 - Trees and landscaping: It’s a good idea to trim any branches hanging near electric wires before they become a problem.
 Also, know how to spot the signs of a diseased or dying tree.
 Heavy snow and strong winter winds can knock down weak branches (or whole trees), so it’s best to do the prep work while the weather’s still mild.

 - Snow removal supplies: Before the first snow, you’ll be glad you thought ahead and bought supplies early.
 Inspect the bolts, belts and parts on your snowblower; make sure your snow shovel is in good shape; stock up on ice melt or sand; and invest in a snow rake to help clear your roof.
-Snow accumulation on your roof that exceeds 20 to 25 pounds per square foot can be dangerous.
+Snow accumulation on your roof that exceeds 20 pounds per square foot can be dangerous.